How your choice of chocolate could #doDifferent

-Cadbury has been running an innovative campaign called the Glass & a Half Project.
-This initiative allows consumers to choose chocolates in specially designed packs.
-For each pack sold, a contribution is made towards R1 million worth of toys and reading materials for orphaned South African children.
+Cadbury ran an innovative campaign called the Glass & a Half Project.
+This initiative allowed consumers to choose chocolates in specially designed packs.
+For each pack sold, a contribution was made towards R1 million worth of toys and reading materials for orphaned South African children.

 Of course one has to ask if I could choose to buy chocolate that makes a difference or one that doesn't, why wouldn't I buy the one that makes a difference all the time?
 It is a good question and probably one that we should consider beyond a Glass & a Half.

-Recently, Cadbury has updated the campaign to include a new element called Storytime.
-The campaign asks South Africans to share their stories which Cadbury may turn into a video or a book, which in turn will be shared with vulnerable kids who desperately need mental stimulation and encouragement at this difficult time.
-The stories are captured via a Whatsapp chat - it's pretty smart stuff!
+Cadbury updated the campaign to include a new element called Storytime.
+The campaign asked South Africans to share their stories which Cadbury may have turned into a video or a book, which in turn would be shared with vulnerable kids who desperately needed mental stimulation and encouragement at that difficult time.
+The stories were captured via a Whatsapp chat - it's pretty smart stuff!
 To get things going, there are stories on the site from some well known South Africans, check them out here.

 Consumers have the power to make a difference by choosing to support brands that make a difference.
 Just like we can choose not to support companies whose practices don't sit well with our own preferences - we can choose to support brands who actively seek to make a positive impact in areas that are of interest or concern to us as individuals.